kjtetzlaff/Software-Engineering-Household-Reminder-App/README.md

 Release Notes

 As of 7/28/2022:
-When the app is first run, goes to screen to allow you to add common tasks Added functionality to add tasks screen, so that tasks are added to the database when the checkboxes are checked Added CI to the app for testing
+Added option to mark task completed, or ignore from the notification When the app is first run, goes to screen to allow you to add common tasks Added functionality to add tasks screen, so that tasks are added to the database when the checkboxes are checked Added CI to the app for testing